Canopy Tours Quick Facts

 - Free photos are taken by guides for visitors.

-- Thousands of people aged over 75 have done the tour and the eldest zipliner was 93.
+- Thousands of people aged over 75 have been on a Canopy Tour, the oldest zipliner (so far) was 93.

 - Rotorua Canopy Tours opened in August 2012.